The rules of foraging.

 Here are some general rules and guidelines for foraging:

-3. Do not take more than you need: Make sure you don't take too much, leave enough for others and any wildlife that may depend on those resources.
+10. Do not take more than you need: Make sure you don't take too much, leave enough for others and any wildlife that may depend on those resources.
+Instead of stripping one area, spread your foraging over a wider area to minimise impact.

 By following these rules and guidelines, you can enjoy the benefits of foraging while also protecting the environment and staying safe.